 The appropriate specialist is an endocrinologist.

 Additional diagnoses covered by SOP

 - Hypothyroidism with goitre (also covered by the goitre SOP)

 - Myxoedema coma if not due to an excluded condition (e.g. Hashimoto thyroiditis)

 - Secondary or tertiary hypothyroidism

 - Congenital hypothyroidism#

 - Hashimoto thyroiditis*

 - Subclinical hypothyroidism (N.I.F.)

-- Transient hypothyroidism during recovery form non-thyroidal illness
+- Transient hypothyroidism during recovery from non-thyroidal illness (N.I.F.)